El-denary/El-denary/README.md

 ---

-Most AI projects fail not because the model is wrong — but because they never connect to real business data or real workflows.

-I specialize in **Agentic AI systems** and **RAG pipelines** that actually integrate into how businesses run: agents that reason and act autonomously, knowledge bases built from *your* data, and automation that eliminates hours of manual work.
+I develop AI-powered applications, design NLP pipelines, build intelligent chatbots and RAG systems, and create data-driven solutions that transform complex data into actionable insights and autonomous agents that can reason and take action, knowledge systems powered by your data, and AI automation that removes hours of repetitive manual work.

-Currently leading the engineering team at **NexAI (Riyadh)** as CTO — designing system architecture, making technical decisions, and shipping production AI products.
-Previously built AI agents and vector search systems for banking operations at **CIB**.
-I bring that same production-grade thinking to every engagement, no matter the size.
+Skilled in data analysis, data preprocessing, and extracting meaningful insights to support intelligent decision-making.

 ---